Career development: Short-term careers

+Career development perspectives: individual versus organizational needs

 An individual's personal initiatives that they pursue for their career development are primarily concerned with their personal values, goals, interests, and the path required to fulfill these desires.
 A degree of control and sense of urgency over a personal career development path can require an individual to pursue additional education or training initiatives to align with their goals.
 In relation, John L. Holland's 6 career anchors categorizes people to be investigative, realistic, artistic, social, enterprising, and conventional, in which the career path will depend on the characteristic that an individual may embody.
-The more aware an individual is of their personality type, the better alignment of career development and opportunities they may obtain.

 The factors that influence an individual to make proper career goal decisions also relies on the environmental factors that are directly affecting them.
 Decisions are based on varying aspects affecting work-life balance, desires to align career options with their personal values, and the degree of stimulation or growth.

 A corporate organization can be sufficient in providing career development opportunities through the Human Resources functions of Training and Development.
 The primary purpose of Training and Development is to ensure that the strategic planning of the organizational goals will remain adaptable to the demands of a changing environment.
 Upon recruiting and hiring employees, an organization's Human Resource department is responsible for providing clear job descriptions regarding the job tasks at hand required for the role, along with the opportunities of job rotation, transfers, and promotions.
 Hiring managers are responsible for ensuring that the subordinates are aware of their job tasks, and ensure the flow of communication remains efficient.
 In relation, managers are also responsible for nurturing and creating a favorable work environment to work in, to foster the long term learning, development, and talent acquisition of their subordinates.
 Consequently, the extent to which a manager embraces the delegation of training and developing their employees plays a key factor in the retention and turnover of employees.

-Relative Context of Social Identity in Career Planning
+Quiet ambition

+Quiet ambition is a work mindset where an employee is driven by their own values and life goals over their employer's financial performance.